Introduction

-Hey everyone! in February 2022, we spent 1-week in Northern Norway, in the Troms og Finnmark county.
+Hey everyone!
+Let’s explore Northern Norway and the Troms og Finnmark county.

-We arrived by plane in Tromsø, the main city in this region and after renting a car, we went 2h30 away in the Lyngen Alps.
+We arrived by plane from Frankfurt (Germany, Europe) in Tromsø, the main city in this region and after renting a car, we went 2h30 away in the Lyngen Alps.
 There we spent 4 days in a small cabin located in Kåfjord Municipality where we enjoyed the landscape of the Norwegian Fjord and snowshoed the amazing mountains surrounding them.

 Next, we drove back to Tromsø, but we didn’t stay in town.
 We opted for a small house located on Håkøya, a small island 25-min from Tromsø.
 While we were in Tromsø, we had the chance to see a reindeer race in the main street.
 Such event only happens once a year.
 What a luck!